- Can you have fenugreek when breastfeeding?

 - Abdominal cramps, trouble breathing due to swollen neck muscles, congestion, and hoarseness of breath

 First time or excess consumption of fenugreek may lead to these side effects in the baby.
-As the baby gets tolerant to the food, they may disappear.
-However, stop consumption if your baby develops an allergic reaction.
-You could prevent side effects and allergic reactions in the baby when you stick to a limited dose of fenugreek.
+As the baby becomes more tolerant to food, they may disappear.
+However, stop consumption if your baby develops any reaction.

 [ Read: Fennel For Breastfeeding ]